Campus Life and Health

 Arriving at the start of a term

-All on-campus students and employees must upload proof of vaccination to the Drexel Health Checker by July 1 (for students in semester programs) or August 1 (for employees and for students on the quarter system) unless Drexel has provided you a medical or religious exemption (learn more about vaccine requirements and deadlines here).
-If you’re living in Drexel housing and are not yet fully vaccinated, you may be asked to take a COVID test once you arrive, before you receive your room key.
+All on-campus students and employees must upload proof of vaccination to the Drexel Health Checker unless Drexel has provided you a medical or religious exemption (learn more about vaccine requirements and deadlines here).
+If you’re living in Drexel housing and are not yet fully vaccinated, you will be asked to quarantine and take a COVID test once you arrive.
 See our COVID-19 Testing page for more information about testing.
 We also recommend that you have a flu vaccination before you come to campus.

 Anyone who is not vaccinated and is in quarantine due to exposure to someone with an infection must complete their quarantine before coming to campus.
 If you are sick, please wait to come to campus until you are well.

 Follow public health guidelines to keep yourself and others healthy.
 For example:

 - Get vaccinated!
 Vaccination protects you from COVID-19 disease, as well as protecting those around you who are unvaccinated or immunocompromised.
 Make a vaccination appointment today!